Lothar Witzke: Imprisonment

-Witzke was arrested at the Mexican border at 10 a.m. on February 1, 1918, near Nogales, Arizona.
+After U.S. military intelligence lured him into returning to the United States, Witzke was arrested at the Mexican border at 10 a.m. on February 1, 1918, near Nogales, Arizona.
 He claimed to be a Russian-American, "Pablo Waberski", returning to San Francisco.
 A 424-letter cryptogram was found sewn into the left upper sleeve of his jacket.
 Several months later this cryptogram was broken by John Matthews Manly, who worked with Herbert Yardley at the fledgling MI-8 and identified the bearer to the "Imperial Consular Authorities of the Republic of Mexico".
-Witzke was convicted by a court martial at Fort Sam Houston and sentenced to death.
-Twice he attempted to escape and once got out, but he was caught the same day emerging from a Mexican shack.
+Witzke was convicted by a military tribunal at Fort Sam Houston and sentenced to death.
+Twice he attempted to escape and once got out, but he was recaptured the same day emerging from a Mexican shack.
 On his return, a razor blade was found in his cell, and since suicide was feared, his top clothes were removed.
 On November 2, 1918, his sentence was approved by the Department Commander.
 However, with the Armistice of 11 November 1918 putting an effective end to the war, the death sentence was not carried out.

 On May 27, 1920, President Woodrow Wilson commuted Witzke's death sentence to life imprisonment, and he was transferred to Leavenworth Prison.
-Meanwhile, the Weimar Republic was exerting great pressure for his release.
+Meanwhile, the Foreign Office of the Weimar Republic was exerting great pressure for his release.
 On April 30, 1923, the German Ambassador asked for Witzke's release on the grounds that other countries, including Germany, had released all POWs, including spies.
-At the same time, a prison report showed that Witzke had heroically prevented a disaster by entering a prison boiler room after an explosion.
+At the same time, a prison report showed that Witzke had heroically prevented a disaster by entering the prison boiler room after an explosion.
 On that basis, Witzke was pardoned by President Calvin Coolidge, released on September 26, 1923, and deported to Berlin.

 On his arrival in the Weimar Republic, Lieutenant Witzke was decorated by the Reichswehr with the Iron Cross, First and Second Class.

-He later joined the Abwehr and after the Second World War was living in Hamburg.
-He was a monarchist and a represented the German Party in the Hamburg Parliament from 1949 to 1952.
+He later joined the Abwehr.
+After the Second World War, Witzke lived in Hamburg.